PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.19
+---
+- /whois: switched back to /configstrings to work around the bugged duplicate steamids in /players output

 Version 2.18
 ---
 - fixed /whois when console dump includes timestamps (also using the less spammy /players command now to get player info)